 Wander through an ice castle

-Edmonton is home a fairytale-esque Ice Castle!
+Edmonton is home to a fairytale-inspired ice castle!
 With a throne room, waterfall, ice maze, ice slide and icy art creations, it’s as awe-inspiring as you’d expect.
 Perfect for a romantic date night or family-friendly activity, it’s particularly lovely to visit in dreary January, after the all the holiday magic has dissipated.

 Visit Candy Cane Lane